An Efficient Data Retrieval Parallel Reeb Graph Algorithm: Morse Theory and Reeb Graphs

-\item Local minimum --- $f \circ \phi^{-1}(X,Y)= X^2+Y^2+c$. \item Saddle --- $f \circ \phi^{-1}(X,Y)= X^2-Y^2+c$. \item Local maximum --- $f \circ \phi^{-1}(X,Y)= -X^2-Y^2+c$. \end{enumerate} \end{lemma} An analogous lemma holds for Morse functions on higher dimensional smooth manifolds.
+An analogous lemma holds for Morse functions on higher dimensional smooth manifolds.
 See~\cite{matsumoto2002introduction} for more details.
-Morse Lemma implies that a Morse function around a critical point looks simple, and it is exactly one of the forms given in the Lemma, above up to change of coordinates.
+Morse Lemma implies that a Morse function around a critical point looks simple, and it is exactly one of the forms given in the Lemma above, up to change of coordinates.
 Notice that the number of minus signs in the standard form of the function $f$ around $p$ is equal to the index of the critical point $p$.

-\subsection{Reeb graphs}
+\subsection{Reeb Graphs}

 Let $M$ be a topological space and let $f:M\longrightarrow \mathbb{R}$ be a scalar function defined on $M$.
 The Reeb graph of the pair $f$ and $M$ gives a summary of the topological information encoded in by tracking changes occurring to the connected components of the level sets of $f$.
 More precisely, the \textit{Reeb graph} of $M$ and $f$ is the quotient space $R(M,f)$ of $M$ defined as follows.
 We say the $x$ and $y$ are equivalent in $M$, and write $x \sim y$, if and only if they belong to the same connected component of $f^{-1}(r)$ for some $r\in \mathbb{R}$.
 The quotient space $M/\sim = R(M,f)$ with the quotient space topology induced by the quotient map $\pi: M\longrightarrow R(M,f)$ is called the Reeb graph of $M$ and $f$.
 Recall here that the map $\pi$ takes a point $x$ in $M$ to its equivalence class $[x]$ in $R(M,f)$.
-Given a point $p$ in $R(M,f)$, it is often important in practice to retrieve the the set of points in $M$ that map to $p$ via $\pi$.
-In this article, we provide an efficient method to retrieve the data in $M$ associated to a point on a Reeb graph.
+Given a point $p$ in $R(M,f)$, it is often important in practice to retrieve the set of points in $M$ that map to $p$ via $\pi$.
+In this article, we provide an efficient method to retrieve the data in $M$ associated with a point on a Reeb graph.

 The map $\pi$ induces a continuous function $\bar{f}:R(M,f)\longrightarrow \mathbb{R}$, where $\bar{f}(p) = f(x)$ if $p= \pi(x)$.
-This map is well defined since $f(x) = f(y)$ whenever $\pi(x) = \pi(y)$.
+This map is well defined, since $f(x) = f(y)$ whenever $\pi(x) = \pi(y)$.